carlos-santiago-2017/InsideTheMachine/README.md

 Modern computers come in all shapes and sizes, and they aid us in a million different types of tasks ranging from the serious, like air traffic control and cancer research, ti the not-so-serious, like computer gaming.

 At the heart of the modern computers is the **microprocessor** -also commonly called **central processing unit (CPU)** - a tiny, square silver of silicon that is etched with a microscopic network of gates and channels through which electricity flows.
-This netwoork of gates (transistors) and channels (wires or lines) is a very small version of the kind circuitry that we have all seen when cracking open a television remote or an old radio.
+This network of gates (transistors) and channels (wires or lines) is a very small version of the kind circuitry that we have all seen when cracking open a television remote or an old radio.
 In short, the microprocessor is not just the **"heart"** of a modern computer - It is a computer and of itself

 # - [The Calculator Model of Computing](https://github.com/c4arl0s/InsideTheMachine#--the-calculator-model-of-computing)